teknohog/infinite-fake-website/README.md

 In order to test the output on a browser, use an address such as http://your-site.com/bork.php.

+You can even return junk pages in place of of 404 errors, using

+    server.error-handler-404 = "/bork.php"

+This might not be a good idea in general, and certainly not on "professional" or "official" sites.
+But on my personal servers, I think it's fair game against people who fish for entry vectors such as "/password.php" or "/admin/login.asp".
+Of course, you also can write more specific rewrite rules for these, matching $HTTP["url"] against strings like these.

 #### Characterization of randomly-chosed delay in responding

 `bork.php` does do some tarpitting.